Primordial octopus was up in arms - 10 instead of eight

-Syllipsimopodi, about 4-3/4 inches (12 cm) long, had a torpedo-shaped body and squid-like appearance though it was not closely related to squids, which appeared much later.
+Syllipsimopodi, about 12cm long, had a torpedo-shaped body and squid-like appearance though it was not closely related to squids, which appeared much later.
 It also is the oldest-known creature with suckers, which enable the arms to better grasp prey and other objects.

 "The fossil greatly changes our understanding of how octopuses evolved and indicates that the earliest members of the group superficially resembled living squids," said paleontologist Christopher Whalen, a postdoctoral fellow at the American Museum of Natural History in New York and Yale University and lead author of the study published in the journal Nature Communications.

-Soft octopus bodies ordinarily do not lend themselves to fossilization, complicating the study of octopus evolution.
+Soft octopus bodies ordinarily do not lend themselves to fossilisation, complicating the study of octopus evolution.

-Octopuses, ranging from the one-inch (2.5 cm) star-sucker pygmy octopus to the 30-foot (9-meter) giant Pacific octopus, are known for their otherworldly appearance, with bulbous heads, large eyes and beak-like jaws.
-They are adept at camouflage - changing colors and even textures to mimic their surroundings - and can maneuver their bodies into tiny cracks and crevices.
+Octopuses, ranging from the 2.5cm star-sucker pygmy octopus to the 9-metre giant Pacific octopus, are known for their otherworldly appearance, with bulbous heads, large eyes and beak-like jaws.
+They are adept at camouflage - changing colours and even textures to mimic their surroundings - and can manoeuvre their bodies into tiny cracks and crevices.
 They also are capable of tool use and problem-solving.

 "Octopuses are the most intelligent invertebrates, and among the most intelligent animals overall.
 It is fascinating to see what these unique animals started from evolutionarily," Whalen said.